takeyamajp/docker-centos-sshd/README.md

            -p 8022:22 \
            takeyamajp/centos-sshd

-You can add additional export ports and volumes as follows if you want.
+You can add extra ports and volumes as follows if you want.

     docker run -d --name centos-sshd \
            -e TIMEZONE=Asia/Tokyo \